LAVA-LAB/slurf/README.md

 - `cd experiments; bash run_experiments.sh` runs the full experiments as presented in [1].
 Expected run time: XXX.
 - `cd experiments; bash run_exeriments_partial.sh` runs a partial set of experiments.
 Expected run time: XXX.

+A few notes:

-Note: before running the experiments, we recommend to remove any files/folders in the `output/` folder (except the `.keep` file).
-With the expected run times in mind, we recommend running the partial set.
+- Before running the experiments, we recommend to remove any files/folders in the `output/` folder (except the `.keep` file).
+- With the expected run times in mind, we recommend running the partial set.
 The partial set of experiments uses reduced numbers of solution vectors and less repetitions for each experiment.
+- The default timeout of one hour may not be enough to run some benchmarks (e.g., Kanban 5; see Table 1 in [1]) in the full experiment set.
+If desired, you can increase the timeout for these experiments to finish.

 Both scripts run 5 experiments, which we now discuss one by one.
 All tables are stored in CSV format in the folder `experiments/results/`.
 Partial tables are stored with the suffix `_partial` in the filename.